 Asset allocation funds typically invest in a wide range of stocks, bonds and other debt instruments.
 The returns of these types of funds may vary widely depending on the mix of assets and the movements of the markets.
 Asset allocation funds tend to range from aggressive, with most assets invested in stocks, to conservative, with some assets in stocks, but most in bonds and other debt instruments.’
 While you may have to take on greater risks to obtain yield today than we’ve seen in the past, if you’re willing to take the risk, you may be able to earn current yields that are better than you would earn on government bonds or at your bank.

-All information as of September 30, 2016 unless otherwise noted.
+All information and representations herein are as of September 30, 2016, unless otherwise noted.